Deformation quantisation for $(-2)$-shifted symplectic structures: Abstract

 \section{Abstract}

 We formulate a notion of $E_{-1}$ quantisation of $(-2)$-shifted Poisson structures on derived algebraic stacks, depending on a flat right connection on the structure sheaf, as solutions of a quantum master equation.
 We then parametrise $E_{-1}$ quantisations of $(-2)$-shifted symplectic structures by constructing a map to power series in de Rham cohomology.
-For a large class of examples, we show that these quantisations give rise to classes in Borel--Moore homology which are closely related to Borisov--Joyce invariants.
+For derived schemes, we show that these quantisations give rise to classes in Borel--Moore homology, and for a large class of examples we show that the classes are closely related to Borisov--Joyce invariants.